semmatoninn/PLGA-Microparticles-Drug-Release/README.md

 This allows scientists who want to design drugs in a specific chemical space to use cluster-specific optimization recommendations as rational starting points.
 Based on sustained release criteria reported in the literature, I defined experimental goals for optimization:

 * Burst control
-* Minimum total release threshold
+* Minimum cummulative release threshold
 * Monotonic release profile
-* Sustained tail beyond day 14
+* Sustained drug release tail beyond day 14
-*

 By optimizing within each chemical cluster toward these sustained release criteria, the workflow connects molecular properties, formulation parameters, machine learning prediction, and mechanism aware optimization into a coherent design strategy.